GoogleChrome/developer.chrome.com/site/en/docs/apps/app_codelab_publish/index.md

 Once you are happy with everything, you can now publish your application to the public.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/mDeJNuPD6lD5aTSt8UZY.png", alt="Publish your changes", height="174", width="643" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/mDeJNuPD6lD5aTSt8UZY.png", alt="Publish your changes", height="174", width="643" %}

 ## View your app in the Chrome Web Store {: #view-in-webstore }

 You are done Step 7!
 You should have a link to your public Chrome App that you can share with the world.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/ijRErXNW1lm0uTqhA7V7.png", alt="The Todo app in the Chrome Web Store", height="580", width="800" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/ijRErXNW1lm0uTqhA7V7.png", alt="The Todo app in the Chrome Web Store", height="580", width="800" %}

 Congratulations on completing this Chrome Apps codelab!